Like the Moldvay dice, the new dice came unpainted in a baggy with a crayon. They were also sold separately from the basic set in a blister pack.

 In a previous post I suggested some ways to generate falling distributions with dice.
 I was looking for a technique where all numbers between 1 and n have nonzero probability and where the probability of k is greater than the probability of k + 1.
 The ideal solution in my mind would use a single cast of the dice and wouldn't require consulting a table.

 Such a solution exists.
-It's so simple so I'm sad I didn't see it right away.
+It's so simple I'm sad I didn't see it right away.
 Just roll several dice and take the lowest.
 As a bonus you can decrease the expected value by using more dice.